 PH: That's strange.

-a good sense of humor.
+TG: The fans look pretty good, like they're energized, like they'd appreciate a good sense of humor.
 But the management in both locales look like they're pretty close to the vest about things, and always have been.

-PH: Do you have any favorite destinations for your Minors
+PH: Do you have any favorite destinations for your Minors appearances?

 TG: It's hard to beat Indianapolis, maybe the most underrated sports city in America.